sofiaruiz/CMSI387/OS_Project/detailed_design.md

 #### 2.1 – Detailed list of Linux modules that will be modified/affected

 For our kernel modification project we will not be modifying any Linux modules.
-We will however be relying on existing kernel functionality in order to implement our new system call (see class diagram below).
+We will however be relying on existing kernel functionality and library functions in order to implement our new system call (see diagram below).

 #### 2.2 – Detailed list of any new modules that you will produce [or 'Not Applicable' if there are none]